 The purpose of Level I Fieldwork is for students to synthesize academic learning with clinical practice.
-Level I Fieldwork experiences are structured around the assignments provided by the course instructors, with emphasis on developing professional behaviorsand observation skills.
-Level I Fieldwork is integrated into evidence-based seminars, problem and teambased learning experiences, and clinical laboratory experiences throughout the Program.
+Level I Fieldwork experiences are structured around the assignments provided by the course instructors, with emphasis on developing professional behaviors and observation skills.
+Level I Fieldwork is integrated into evidence-based seminars, problem and team-based learning experiences, and clinical laboratory experiences throughout the Program.
 Additional Level I fieldwork experiences are also offered in less formal ways in other classes.
-Fieldwork I experiences include online simulations, observation of typical and atypical development; observation of clients with a variety of conditions and dysfunctions; observation and description of evaluation and intervention; observation of client behavior; and identification of the roles and functions of the occupational therapist and occupational therapist is not currently employed.
+Fieldwork I experience include online simulations, observation of typical and atypical development; observation of clients with a variety of conditions and dysfunctions; observation and description of evaluation and intervention; observation of client behavior; and identification of the roles and functions of the occupational therapist and occupational therapy assistant in various settings.
+Fieldwork experiences might occur online and at sites where an occupational therapist is not currently employed.
 SHU OT faculty and adjunct faculty will support students onsite or at SHU.